Anna Funder: Other activities

-Human rights activities
+Human rights advocacy

-Funder is an ambassador for the Norwegian-based International Cities of Refuge Network (ICORN).
-ICORN is a global network of cities offering safe havens for persecuted writers.
-She is a member of the Advisory Panel of the Australian Privacy Foundation.
+An advocate for free speech and privacy, Funder has worked with a number of human rights organisations.
+She has been an ambassador for the Norwegian-based International Cities of Refuge Network (ICORN), a global network of cities offering safe havens for persecuted writers.

+As of July 2026 she is a member of the Advisory Panel of the Australian Privacy Foundation.